Tiger & Bunny: Stage play

 A stage play titled Tiger & Bunny the Live ran at Tokyo's Zepp Diver City theater from August 24 to September 1, 2012 featuring the voice actors for main characters Kotetsu T. Kaburagi and Barnaby Brooks Jr. reprising their roles.
 It also featured two new characters, Brian Vai and Babel.

 Live-action film

 On October 9, 2015, Sunrise announced at their New York Comic Con panel that a live-action Hollywood film adaptation of Tiger & Bunny is in the works.
 The film will be produced by Ron Howard and Brian Grazer through their production company Imagine Entertainment and Global Road Entertainment, along with series producer Masayuki Ozaki from Bandai Namco Pictures and Sanford Climan and Annmarie Bailey through All Nippon Entertainment Works.
 Imagine's Erica Huggins will oversee the project.

 Live-action TV series

-It was announced that Namco-Bandai and SK Global are developing a live action Tiger and Bunny series with M. Raven Metzner serving as writer and show-runner.
+On June 3, 2022, it was announced that Bandai Namco and SK Global are developing a live-action Tiger & Bunny series with M. Raven Metzner serving as writer and show-runner.